jsdoc2md/dmd/test/md/lodash.md

 ```
 <a name="_.collect"></a>
 ###_.collect(collection, [iteratee], [thisArg]) ⇒ <code>Array</code>
-Creates an array of values by running each element in the collection through
+Creates an array of values by running each element in `collection` through
 `iteratee`.
 The `iteratee` is bound to `thisArg` and invoked with three
 arguments; (value, index|key, collection).